databrickslabs/ucx/docs/assessment.md

 Instance profiles (AWS) and service principals/managed identity (Azure) are not supported from the Python/Scala REPL or UDFs, e.g. using boto3 or s3fs, Instance profiles are only set from init scripts and (internally) from Spark.

 **Workarounds**
-For accessing cloud storage (S3, ADLS, GCS), use storage credentials and external locations.
+For accessing cloud storage (S3), use storage credentials and external locations.
-For accessing non-storage cloud services (e.g., AWS secrets manager, etc), use

 (AWS) Consider other ways to authenticate with boto3, e.g., by passing credentials from Databricks secrets directly to boto3 as a parameter, or loading them as environment variables.
 This page contains more information.
 Please note that unlike instance profiles, those methods do not provide short-lived credentials out of the box, and customers are responsible for rotating secrets according to their security needs.

-(Azure) Consider creating a Databricks secrets scope backed by Azure vault, and authenticate to external systems using secrets from that secrets scope

-(GCP) Some customers have used an external secrets store (like Hashicorp vault) and loaded credentials upon cluster startup into the cluster’s environment variables.
-Please note that those are usually not short-lived credentials, and customers are responsible for securing and rotation secrets according to their security needs.

 [[back to top](#migration-assessment-report)]

-### AF305.2 - boto3
+### AF305.2 - s3fs

-The `s3fs` library is used which provides posix type sematics for S3 access. s3fs is based on boto3 and has similar restrictions.
-The recommendation is to use EXTERNAL VOLUMES mapped to the fixed s3 storage location or Unity Catalog MANAGED VOLUMES.
+The `s3fs` library is used which provides posix type sematics for S3 access. s3fs is based on boto3 library and has similar restrictions.
+The recommendation is to use EXTERNAL VOLUMES mapped to the fixed s3 storage location or MANAGED VOLUMES.

 [[back to top](#migration-assessment-report)]